puppetlabs/control-repo/README.md

 7. Push the production branch of the repository from your machine up to your git server
  - `git push origin production`

-8. Find the url to your internal repo this is usually on the front page of the repo
+8. Find the url to your internal repo.
+This is usually on the front page of the repo

 9. Add the repo as a remote
  - git remote add origin git@your-git-server:puppet/control-repo.git